d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 16
-use cat to print the contents of the .bashrc file that is located in piet's homefolder.
+use cat to print the contents of the .bashrc file that is located in johndoe's homefolder.
 Use relative-path syntax.

 ## Task 17